mingfang/diy-kubernetes/README.md

 WARNING: These instructions must be run as ``root``, and will expose all standard Kubernetes ports and a few non-standard ports to potential security attacks.
 Use at your own risk.

 ## Running one Master and many Nodes on different hosts.
 Create a Kubernetes clusters.
-Tested on Ubuntu baremetal, KVM, AWS EC2, and Digital Ocean.
+Tested on Ubuntu baremetal and AWS EC2.

 ### Requirements
 - Ubuntu 18.04